servicetitan/Stl.Fusion/README.md

 Check out
-["Scaling Fusion Services" part of the Tutorial](https://github.com/servicetitan/Stl.Fusion.Samples/blob/master/docs/tutorial/Part08.md) to see a much more robust description on how Fusion scales.
+["Scaling Fusion Services" part of the Tutorial](https://github.com/servicetitan/Stl.Fusion.Samples/blob/master/docs/tutorial/Part08.md) to see a much more robust description of how Fusion scales.

 ## Enough talk.
 Show me the code!